 - 10 garlic cloves minced

-- 2 tbsp apple cider vinegar *** see notes
+- 2 tablespoon apple cider vinegar *** see notes

 - Add all of the ingredients to a medium size glass bowl.